 House flies are usually:

 Unlike some other flies, house flies do not bite.
-They have sponge like mouthparts that soak up liquids and semi liquids.
-The problem is where they pick those liquids up before landing on your counters, food, or dishes.
+They have sponge-like mouthparts that soak up liquids and semi-liquids.
+The issue is where they pick those materials up before landing on counters, food, dishes, or drink rims.

 Where House Flies Come From Around the Treasure Valley